cw1204772/AIC2018_iamai/Readme.md

 ### I. Detection

-We use [detectron](https://github.com/facebookresearch/Detectron) for detection.
-Please refer to the [INSTALL.md](https://github.com/facebookresearch/Detectron/blob/master/INSTALL.md) to install caffe2 and other dependencies for inference.
+We use detectron \[[link](https://github.com/facebookresearch/Detectron)\] for detection.
+Please refer to the INSTALL.md for detetron to install caffe2 and other dependencies for inference.

 1. Convert all the videos to frames